Autonomous Quantum Processing Unit: An Autonomous Thermal Computing Machine & its Physical Limitations: Technical Results

 and is naturally whole and the derivatives are nested commutators with the Hamiltonian such that we can generically bound

 Inserting this into Lemma~\ref{lemma:taylorapproxexpectation}, we find the following result:

-in the limit of high clock accuracy $N\gg \tau^2 \|H_T^{(k)}\|^2.$ This was all we intended to prove. \end{proof}
+in the limit of high clock accuracy $N\gg \tau^2 \|H_{M,a}\|^2.$ This was all we intended to prove. \end{proof}

-We are now in a position to conclude the prove of Cor.~\ref{cor:ProgramFidelity} from the main text, quantifying the overall fidelity for the computation.
-For convenience, we repeat: \ProgramFidelity* \begin{proof} Using Eq.~\eqref{eq:rho_T_snake_4} together with the result from Prop.~\ref{prop:clockchannel} yields the desired statement.
-To be more precise, we can introduce a maximum angle of rotation $\phi_\mathrm{max}$ as in Eq.~\eqref{eq:ThetaMaxCondition} of the main text to upper bound all the contributions from Prop.~\ref{prop:clockchannel} by one number.
+We are now in a position to conclude the proof of Eq.~\eqref{eq:prec} from the main text, quantifying the overall fidelity for the computation.

+\begin{proof}[Proof of Eq.~\eqref{eq:prec}] Using Eq.~\eqref{eq:rho_T_snake_4} together with the result from Prop.~\ref{prop:clockchannel} yields the desired statement.
+To be more precise, we can introduce a maximum angle of rotation $\phi_\mathrm{max}$ as in the main text to upper bound all the contributions from Prop.~\ref{prop:clockchannel} by one number.
 All-in-all, the leading order terms will be given by

-The contribution $O(\varepsilon)$ vanishes exponentially in $N$, hence, we can drop it and conclude the proof of the corollary.. \end{proof} Now we have proven Prop.~\ref{prop:clockchannel} and Cor.~\ref{cor:ProgramFidelity} under the assumption that our clock produces exponentially concentrated ticks at high accuracy $N\gg1.$ Furthermore, we have worked with the expression for the target system's state $\rho_T^{(n)}(t)$ from Eq.~\eqref{eq:rho_T_resolution_N_integral}, which uses a stochastic unravelling of the master-equation~\cite{Daley2014,Lidar2019}.
-To clear up any doubt, we will justify and prove the assumptions made in the following two steps providing further details on the formalism used.

-\paragraph*{Step 2.} In Eq.~\eqref{eq:rho_T_resolution_N_integral}, we have given an expression for the target system's state $\rho_T^{(n)}(t)$ at time $t,$ conditioned on $n$ ticks having occurred.
-For completeness, we verify in this step that the expression as defined in~\eqref{eq:rho_T_resolution_N_integral} indeed equals the one found through the equations of motion~\eqref{eq:dot_rho_T} and Prop.~\ref{prop:targetrecursion}.
-If we manage to show that

-satisfies Eq.~\eqref{eq:dot_rho_T}, then we are done.
-Equivalently, we can look at the equations of motion for $P[N(t)=n]\rho_T^{(n)}(t),$ which may be simpler to determine,

-Let us take the time derivative of the expression in Eq.~\eqref{eq:rho_T_n_trajectory_def} times $P[N(t)=n],$ and examine the result term by term: \begin{widetext}